martinsbriedis/StuVulWebsite2020/content/members/baptiste_schmidt/_index.md

 - Researchers
 ---

-Tom is a conservation ecologist interested in how wild animal populations respond to changes in their environment.
-He works as a post-doctoral researcher within the Bird Migration Department of the Swiss Ornithological Institute.
-Within GloBAM, Tom will focus on developing spatial models of bird migration to explore how migratory journeys will be affected by global environmental change.
+Baptiste is fascinated by observing animal movements and works with radar systems to investigate the spatio-temporal dynamics of mass migratory movements.
+He feels very fortunate to conduct research on avian migration at the Swiss Ornithological Institute.
+Within GloBAM, Baptiste is working to improve our ability to distinguish bats and insects from birds in radar signals.